soco21/soco21/assignment-2/Group8-a2.md

 The Column enum can determine itself which column is between itself and another column.

-- [ ] Move:isJumpMove: rowDiff in Row berechnen
+- [x] Move:isJumpMove: calculate row distance in Row enum.

+We can calculate the distance between two Rows in the Row enum.

-- [ ] Move:isJumpMove: colDiff in Col berechnen
+- [x] Move:isJumpMove: calculate the column distance in the Column enum.

+We can calculate the distance between two Columns in the Column enum.

-- [ ] MoveLength: Use the methods in row and col to calculate the difference
+- [x] MoveLength: Use the methods in Row and Column to calculate the difference

 ## Exercise 2